scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 }
 ```

-The `order_service.orders` table manages the order data, and the `order_service.statements` table contains the statement data of the order.
+The `order_service.orders` table manages orders' information, and the `order_service.statements` table manages the states' information of the orders.
-The `order_service.items` table maintains the item data.
+The `order_service.items` table manages items' information to be ordered.

 ### Transactions